aldyknightly/LOGISCARDASEND/README.md

 Project Last
 ---

 need to use the plutus playground application
+- Use This Code and Evaluate This Script
+- Use Simulate and available tutorial in document